Neck-strengthening exercises may protect athletes from concussions

 With this in mind, the researchers led by assistant professor Allison Brown recommended a number of exercises and strategies to improve neck-strength and reduce the risk of brain injuries.

-These include the addition of a thorough cervical spine assessment as part of the pre-season assessment and screening, as well as screening for neck pain issues in young athletes.
-Once these athletes have been identified, they would be instructed t complete specific exercises to strengthen neck muscles.
+These include the addition of a thorough cervical spine assessment as part of the pre-season assessment and screening, as well as screening by sports chiropractors Melbourne for neck pain issues in young athletes.
+Once these athletes have been identified, they would be instructed to complete specific exercises to strengthen neck muscles.

 “Our ability to detect sports-related concussions has greatly improved, but our ability to prevent concussions and decrease post-injury outcomes remains limited,” says Brown.